Bequests & Endowments

 Drafting a Will, no matter your level of wealth, is a key component of an estate plan.
 It enables you to care for your estate, family and the organizations you value beyond your lifetime.
 Many donors can provide more substantial gifts through a bequest than through annual contributions.
 As a result, bequests are often the financial foundation for organization’s major programs, building maintenance, scholarships and support to those in need.
-Simple language can be included to establish a bequest when you prepare a new Will or add a codicil to an existing one.
+Simple language, provided below, can be included to establish a bequest when you prepare a new Will or add a codicil to an existing one.

 You can also give a cash gift or leave a direct bequest to Friends Fiduciary to establish an endowment to support Friends meetings and organizations.
 As the donor, you can feel confident that your gift will be stewarded wisely and invested according to our socially responsible guidelines.
 Through your Will you can direct Friends Fiduciary to:

 - Add the gift or bequest to endowment funds to benefit one or more Quaker organizations; it will be invested and income will be distributed to the organization(s) the donor names

 - Add the gift or bequest to existing funds that support the ongoing work of Friends in a specific area such as education, care of the elderly, social justice or peace.

 - Use the gift or bequest as we may determine to benefit Friends organizations, projects and programs.